Skip to main content

 1. On each Run, the module's action executes normally.

-3. When the timer fires:
+3. When the timer fires, all assertions run sequentially:

 • The last numeric value of the first series is compared to threshold using operator.

-• 1 if the assertion passes
+• 1 if every assertion passes

 The gauge contract